Open Source · Pattern Library

 Static site — correctness is enforced by TypeScript.

 As a static Next.js site with no backend, the primary quality mechanism is TypeScript's strict mode.
-Every skill entry, pattern definition, and page component is fully typed.
-The install script is tested manually across macOS (zsh), Linux (bash), and common CI environments.
+Every skill entry, provider record, and page component is fully typed — a missing required field or invalid category is a compile error, not a production bug.

 | Method | Endpoint / Function | Tests | Passing |